Approved by the FISD Executive Committee June 23, 2005

 Section 3.
 Composition of the EC.
 The EC shall consist of no more than 27 members with no more than nine and no fewer than four representatives from each group constituency (exchanges, vendors, and user firms).
 The EC shall strive for equitable representation from each of the constituency groups and for equitable geographical representation

 Section 4.
 FISD Volunteer Leadership.
 Chairperson.
-The Executive Committee shall elect a chairperson for a one year term.
-The election shall be held each year by majority vote of a quorum of the Executive Committee.
-The chairperson may serve for no more than two consecutive terms.
-In the event of a tie, the Chair will be determined by a vote of the Chairs and Vice-Chairs of the Advisory Committees then in existence who are not candidates, provided that at least three Advisory Committee Chairs or Co-Chairs are not candidates for the Chair position.
-If the vote of the Advisory Committee Chairs results in a tie, the chairperson will be selected by a random process determined by the staff
+The Executive Committee shall elect a chairperson for a two-year term.
+The role of the Chair is to provide leadership for the EC and its various sub-committees, and give guidance and perspectives to FISD management on FISD operations and its long-term agenda.
+The election shall be held every two years by majority vote of a quorum of the Executive Committee.
+The chairperson may serve for no more than one consecutive terms.
+In the event of a tie, the chairperson will be selected by a random process determined by the staff

 Section 7.
 Term of Office.
 EC terms are for two years, with no limit on number of terms served.